vaadin/vaadin-rest-example/README.md

 2) Using dynamic JSON to fetch and display all results from a REST API
 3) Using a DTO class to lazily fetch and display data from REST on demand

 The main class of this app is com.vaadin.example.rest.ui.MainView, where we create our three demos.
-The UI classes use DTO classes and a Spring service located in the com.vaadin.example.rest.data package.
+The UI class uses DTOs and a Spring service located in the com.vaadin.example.rest.data package.

 The backend.restprovider package is not part of the demo; it is an implementation of a 3rd party REST API so that we don't need to depend on an actual one.
 The classes provide a REST API running on localhost, with two API methods, 'count' and 'data'.